Atlantix-EDA/CopperForge/README.md

 </div>

-CopperForge is a modern EDA platform designed to optimize every phase of PCB development, from initial design through manufacturing.
-Built with Rust and egui, it delivers fast, memory-safe operations with real-time rendering performance.
+**CopperForge** is a modern EDA platform designed to fill the void between traditional PCB design tools and manufacturing preparation, facilitating design and production workflows with a focus on real-time collaboration and extensibility.
+Built with Rust and the `egui` framework, CopperForge provides a responsive, modular environment for PCB design, visualization, and manufacturing preparation.

 **Key capabilities include:**
-- PCB design rule checking and optimization
+- Multi-layer Gerber file import and visualization
+- Interactive viewing with zoom, measurement, and layer controls
 - **Real-time bill of materials (BOM) with live KiCad integration**
+- PCB design rule checking and optimization (in progress)
 - Component placement analysis with coordinate display
 - CAM operations for manufacturing preparation

 CopperForge serves as a **companion tool to KiCad**, running alongside KiCad PCB to provide enhanced insights during design and streamline manufacturing preparation.

+CopperForge is also being built to handle other open source PCB design tools, such as **LibrePCB** and others, to provide a unified platform for PCB development.

 The application leverages proven Rust ecosystem libraries including `gerber_types`, `gerber_parser`, and `gerber_viewer` from the `MakerPnP` project, plus the `egui_mobius` stack with `egui_lens` for reactive state management and event logging.
+The `kicad-ecs` library is used for IPC communication with KiCad, enabling real-time updates and interactions.
+This crate was formerly separated into its own repository, but has been merged into CopperForge to provide a more cohesive development experience.

 What sets CopperForge apart is its focus on algorithmic PCB manufacturing optimization within a memory-safe, multi-threaded environment.
+The `ECS` design paradigm allows for flexible component management and real-time updates, while the `egui` framework provides a modern, responsive user interface.

 Shown below is the loading of a PCB design with over 400+ components, where the KiCad PCB design is loaded, the gerbers are generated within the tool, and the display is updated.

 ![CopperForge Demo](./assets/media/KiForge_usage.gif)

-## Key Features

-- **Gerber Import & Visualization**: Import and view multi-layer Gerber files with support for all standard PCB layers
-- **Design Rule Checking (DRC)** *(Improvements in Progress)*: Run comprehensive manufacturing checks to catch issues before production
-- **Panelization Support** *(Work in Progress)*: Optimize PCB panel layouts to maximize material usage and reduce manufacturing costs
-- **Real-time BOM Generation**: Live component data display with direct KiCad IPC communication for assembly preparation

-## Current Capabilities

-- Multi-layer Gerber viewing with support for:
-  - Copper layers (Top/Bottom)
-  - Silkscreen layers
-  - Solder mask layers
-  - Solder paste layers
-  - Board outline
-  - Drill files
-- Interactive layer controls with visibility toggles
-- Grid overlay for measurement and alignment
-- Zoom and pan controls for detailed inspection
-- **Real-time BOM tab with live component data from running KiCad instance**
-- Component filtering and search functionality
-- Export-ready coordinate display for pick-and-place operations

 ## Real-time BOM Integration